kuriringohankamehameha/Network-Programming-C/MyShell/README.md

 * Suspend signal does not work as intended, if the background job waits for `tty` as input.
 * `##` Operation for piping via System V Message Queues does not presently support chaining with pipes and redirection operators.
 * `SS` Operation for piping via Shared Memory does not presently support chaining with pipes and redirection operators.
+* As of now, any command executes as expected only if there is atleast one space between any two keywords.
+Even if you want to get the output to multiple commands using `,`, you still need to insert a space before and after the comma.